alexdlaird/hookee/docs/index.rst

 Customizing the Response
 ========================

-If we don't want to bother with building our own plugins and just want to quickly customize the response from ``/webhook``, the ``--response`` arg is here for us.
+If we don't want to bother with building our own plugins, the response from ``/webhook`` and be customized right from the command line with the ``--response`` arg.

 .. code-block:: sh

     hookee --response "<Response>Ok</Response>" --content-type application/xml

+This approach can be particularly useful in tutorials where we want to quickly allow a developer to see and interact with webhooks from our service before they've done any actual integration with our service themselves—all they would have to do is copy and paste a simple ``hookee`` command like the one shown above.

 As with any config, if we find ourselves continually passing this response to ``hookee`` every time we run it, we can make it the default: